New Mexico Subsurface Data, Core & Cuttings Libraries

 - On site examination: no charge

-- On site examination: no charge if visitor pulls and reshelves boxes (liability release required), otherwise $5.00 per box for the first 20 boxes and $3.00 per box for each box over 20
+- On site examination: no charge; visitor pulls and reshelves boxes (liability release required)

-- Mail order: $10.00 per box + shipping (maximum number of boxes we will normally ship is 10 unless special arrangements are made)
+- Mail order: shipping costs (maximum number of boxes we will normally ship is 10 unless special arrangements are made)

 Orders for well logs should include as much of the following information as possible for each log ordered: location of the well in terms of section, township, range, and county; name of the person or company that drilled the well, well number, and lease name.
 At present we are not able to provide LAS digital log files.